Install from Binary

 [local]

-# set it to all to turn on persistent storage for all databases, you can also selectively
+# set it to `on` to turn on persistent storage.
+Default value: 'on'

 # Checkpoint_interval determines the period of flushing records into persistent store

-# so that data in persistent store will not lag too much behind
+# so that data in persistent store will not lag too much behind.
+Default value: 10

 Enable WAL for Durability